Evolutionary instability of selfish learning in repeated games: Methods

 \subsubsection{Sampling procedure}

-We assume strategy sampling (or ``mutations'') to be local in the following sense (see also \fig{modelSetup}c).
-Let $s\in\left[0,1\right]$ and suppose that $z$ is uniformly distributed on $\left[-s,s\right]$.
-If $p_{i}$ is the coordinate being ``mutated'' at a given time step, then the candidate sample of this coordinate in the next step is

-We use $s=0.1$ in our examples, which ensures that the candidate strategy is not too distant from the current strategy (so that desirable properties of the current strategy are not immediately discarded).
+We assume strategy sampling to be local in the following sense (see also \fig{modelSetup}c).
+Let $s\in\left[0,1\right]$ and suppose that $z_{i}$ is uniformly distributed on $\left[-s,s\right]$ (with $z_{i}$ independent of $z_{j}$ for $j\neq i$).
+If $p_{i}$ is the coordinate being ``mutated'' at a given time step, then the candidate sample of this coordinate in the next step is $p_{i}'=\min\left\{ \max\left\{ p_{i} + z_{i} , 0 \right\} , 1 \right\}$.
+We use $s=0.1$ in our examples, which allows for exploration while ensuring that the candidate strategy is not too distant from the current strategy (so that desirable properties of the current strategy are not immediately discarded).
 Relatively small values of $s$ make the trajectories of the learning process more interpretable (e.g. \fig{escapeAndST}a), but they also slow down the learning process.
 While taking a different value of $s$ can change the overall performance of each learning rule, we did not find a scenario in which it reverses the relative ranking of selfish learning compared to \FMTL{}.